 For the ground-truth preparation, the left column of each card was annotated with a rectangular region.
 Then, the space for two persons were also annotated with rectangular regions along with the proper name in the header.
 This made easier the training of a specific layout analysis system.
 This made easier the training of a specific layout analysis system.
-Lines were detected only inside these regions.
 The main figures of this dataset are reported in Table 2.